josealfredomunozmelendez/vauxoo/pima/doc/home.md

 ## Vauxoo Instance Documentation

-You will find here all the functional documentation to get started with vauxoo instance.
+You will find here all the functional documentation to get started with pima instance.

 ### Welcome to the Vx Team!